 6. Make notes:

 Always make notes of important points.
 Do not rely on only reading.
 Note down the important formulas, definitions, and equations for better understanding.

 Time management is the vital factor to play well in any kind of competitive exam.
 You have to read, understand and analyse and answer the questions within a time constraint.
 If you are not able to manage your time properly, you won’t be able to convert your knowledge into marks no matter how academically strong you are.
 So you start practicing for this right from the beginning.
 Solve as many as mock test series you can so that it would be easier for you to answer questions within the limited time period in the exam.

 Do not take stress at all.
-Being stressful hampers the performance as well as health.
+Being stressed hampers performance as well as health.
 Therefore, be confident and be persistent.
 Make plans, distribute your time accordingly so that you would be able to finish your syllabus and find time for revision.

 When we are new in something we seek guidance and when we become experienced we provide guidance to someone else.
 So never hesitate to seek guidance from others.
-You can talk to your parents, teachers, seniors, elder brothers and sisters who have attempted/ cleared such the exams.
+You can talk to your parents, teachers, seniors, elder brothers, and sisters who have attempted/ cleared such exams.